hedaanirudh/webCrawler/README.md

 # Web Crawler

-This is a simple-focused web crawler designed to crawl 1000 web pages of a specific domain starting from georgia tech's website.
-It uses DFS to identify URLs and subsequent scrape data from it.
+This is a simple, focused web crawler designed to crawl 1000 web pages of a specific domain starting from georgia tech's website.
+It uses DFS to identify URLs and subsequently scrape data from it.
 It reads the contents, extracts keywords by calculating the TF-IDF scores of the words per page and then finally stores this data, the indexed words and all the statistics captured during the process in an Excel.

 File Descirptions -
 ### crawler.py